 Organize fabric in a way that makes sense for you– by color for easy mixing and matching, by fabric content to keep your knits separate from your wovens, by designer, or even solids vs. prints.

 Commercial patterns are notorious for not fitting back into the envelope once they’ve been used.
 Instead of ending up with a lumpy envelope, why not put your pattern pieces into a 9 x 12 manilla mailing envelope instead?
 Cut down the front left side and bottom of the original envelope so you can see the front and back next to each other and attach with tape to the mailing envelope.
-This allows you file your patterns horizontally in a filing cabinet however makes the most sense for you (by company, pattern number or type) and flip through them with ease.
+This allows you store your quilting and sewing patterns horizontally in a filing cabinet however makes the most sense for you (by company, pattern number or type) and flip through them with ease.

 3-ring binders outfitted with clear page protectors are another option for pattern organization.
 This works especially well for PDF patterns that didn’t come with a physical envelope.
 If you have a large pattern collection, separate by category (dresses, tops, children’s) or pattern manufacturer.

 Professional pattern hooks are a great organizing option if you are in the habit of transferring patterns to sturdier paper (like Swedish tracing paper or exam table paper) and have extra space for hanging them.

 Don’t forget to surround yourself with inspiration!
 You’ll want to keep track of favorite color combinations and ideas for future sewing projects.
 Cork tiles or a bulletin board are easy, affordable solutions.
 You can get more creative with a series of clipboards, like Rachel of Smile and Wave uses, or a gallery photo wire to hang inspiration without pushpins.